-Notwithstanding our recent private placement, we will require substantial additional funding to progress our business.
+We will require substantial additional funding to progress our business.
 If we are unable to raise additional capital, we could be forced to delay, reduce or eliminate our product development programs or commercialization efforts and our business could fail.

 We expect that we will be required to incur significant expenses in connection with our ongoing activities, particularly as we engage in efforts to develop and ultimately commercialize our itraconazole anti-cancer therapies.